MoVChurch/memberOnly/README.md

 ```js
 window.location.href = 'access-denied.html';
 ```

-#### 🔐 Prevent console tampering
-Obfuscate sensitive logic or move the Apps Script call to a **secure server-side function** (Cloud Functions or backend API) to avoid exposing the endpoint URL.

-#### 📤 Email notification for new pending users
-Hook into Firestore triggers with Firebase Cloud Functions to notify admins when someone new gets added to `pendingUsers`.

-#### 💬 Display feedback visually
-Rather than `alert()`, show a modal or message on the page itself for a smoother UX.

 ---
 ### Directory.html
 Used Google Apps Script Web App as a secured backend to fetch the Directory data, filter and group it into families.